Eldhose-Peter/E-commerce-App/README.md

 # E-commerce-App
 A NodeJS App with Microservice Architecture which provides services like order, carts, catalog, user management and a service registry

+## Architecture

+- Shopper - is the Backend for frontend service which connects to all other services using the service registry
+- Registry service - is the service to which all other services register to.
+It maintians a catalog of the avaliable services and its corresponding location.
+It also removes inactive services by veryfying the heartbeat interval.
+Service registry has a constant port:3080
+- User Service - responsible for the user authentication and manageing the JWT tokens
+- Catalog Service - create/edit/delete items from the catalog stored in MongoDB
+- Cart Service - add/remove items from cart using Redis.
+And allows to submit request for Orders
+- Orders Service - the order request are published in RabbitMQ by the cart service.
+The Order service subscribes to this Queue and process pending orders present in the Queue.

 ## Setup env

 ### Start MongoDB in Docker